Lepracone/Patatap-Clone/README.md

 ## Live Demo
 To see the app in action, go to [Patatap Clone](https://ricardo-sousa-ferreira.github.io/Patatap-Clone/)

+### Instructions
+Press random alphabetic keys on your keyboard

 ## Features
 - Creates a simple animation and sound on keyboard input